DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 more efficient forms of mediation runs the risk of either being bypassed or discarded altogether.
 Twenty years after its commercial development, the Internet appears to be at the peak of its potential.
-Its robustness has been proven as it has adapted to a much a higher growth than its developers had imagined.
+Its robustness has been proven as it has adapted a much higher growth than its developers had imagined.

 But in recent years, the Internet’s founding principles have been